 My Accidental Third-Act Solo “Career:” covid & injury force my hand–and voice

 I always thought of myself as a band guy.
-When I stopped playing in bands 30 years ago I moved toward a focus on recording and songwriting—but always in an ensemble style.
+When I stopped playing in bands 30 years ago I moved toward recording and songwriting but always in an ensemble style.
 And because my albums always featured ensemble arrangements I didn’t see how I could perform them solo.

-Over 20 years I fronted one band as the singer and was a member of two bands in which I shared lead vocals.
+Over a 20-year span I fronted one band as the singer and was a member of two bands in which I shared lead vocals.
 I love nothing better than singing with other singers.
 Singing solo in front of a band was fine, but the idea of just my voice and guitar, well, I wasn’t so keen on that.

 I left New Orleans about a year later because a big gig went bad, really, really bad, in Florida.
 That’s a story for another time.
 I left for Montreal to go to McGill University and formed Harlequin with Joel Zifkin and that was the end of my solo career for 30 years.
 Twenty years ago I tried my had at it briefly in Minneapolis to promote my album, Vanishing Point, but it didn’t take.
 So I dropped it.